Abdelraouf-Hawash/elevator/README.md

 ## software

 * Obviously this isn't a comprehensive guide to ROS, you will need to undestand some core concepts before building this.
-The Robot runs [ROS2 Humble](https://docs.ros.org/en/humble/index.html) on Ubuntu 22.04.
+The elevator runs [ROS2 Humble](https://docs.ros.org/en/humble/index.html) on Ubuntu 22.04.

 * On the elevator: